Masajd/Humidistat/README.md

-# LEDs
+# Humidistat

-Arduino library to control LEDs.
-Creates an LED object which can be used to turn LEDs on/off and enter blinking states.
+Arduino library to control a DHT module and motor for reducing the humidity in a room..

 ## Description

-A simple LED library for creating LED objects and controlling them.
+A library for creating humidistat objects to reduce the humidity in a room.